 Are you keeping your nose to the grindstone?

-Most people know the value of hard work, so its not surprising that when achievement-oriented people are dissatisfied with their performance, they usually ask themselves, ”Could I be working harder?” the answer, of course, is usually ”Yes.”
+Most people know the value of hard work, so it isn’t surprising that when achievement-oriented people are dissatisfied with their performance they usually ask themselves, “Could I be working harder?
+“The answer, of course, is usually “Yes.”
 There’s always another hour to carve out of sleeping time, family time, eating time or some other time to grind out a little more work.
-Moreover, in spite of the supposed shift to performance-based evaluation systems, most organizations tacitly (or openly) recognize and reward you for keeping your nose to the grindstone.
+Moreover, in spite of the shift to performance-based evaluation systems, most organizations tacitly (or openly) recognize and reward you for keeping your nose to the grindstone.
 Grinding it out may not actually help you hit your targets, but managers, colleagues and even customers are generally more sympathetic when they can see that you knocked yourself out trying.

 Given a choice, though, most of us would rather not grind it out too often because it gets to be, well, a grind.
 But is there an alternative?
-Psychology Today recently ran a collection of articles on grit – perseverance in the face of ongoing obstacles.
-It seems that people with grit are more successful than the rest of us.
+In 2005, Psychology Today had recently run a feature on a concept called grit – perseverance in the face of ongoing obstacles.
+Where I grew up in the Midwestern USA, we had an earthy magazine called “Grit” and the concept resonated so well for me that I wrote the first draft of this essay so I could include it in an action research program on productivity and wellness.
+According to Psychology Today, people with grit were more successful than the rest of us.
+I figured some of my clients might find the grit concept to be a useful framing device for people trying to claim more ownership of their work and work experience.

 Saying that perseverance is a key ingredient of success is hardly revolutionary.
 On the other hand, perseverance alone does not seem to guarantee success.
-After all, a lot of people grind it out for years, but grinding does not guarantee success.
-Sometimes hard work seems to just grind you down mentally and physically and research shows that excessive grinding can actually have a negative impact on performance over time.
+A lot of people grind it out for years, but grinding does not guarantee success.
+Sometimes hard work seems to just grind you down mentally and physically, and research shows that excessive grinding can actually have a negative impact on performance over time.
 Perseverance channeled through grinding doesn’t seem to be recipe for sustainable success.

 Whether you are able to convert your perseverance into results may depend upon how you access and channel it.
 True grit flows from a commitment to something more important than the grindstone itself.
 What do we know about the factors that help people get more return on their investments in grit?